Close to £300,000 Paid out to Teachers in Injury Compensation

 If you have been injured through no fault of your own in the workplace as a result of negligence, or if your employer failed in their duty of care, you could be entitled to make a personal injury claim.
 To find out how to begin making a personal injury claim, contact us today using our online contact form.

-« The Most Common Office Injuries: Reasons to be Careful in Your Workplace in 2016
+« The Most Common Office Injuries: Reasons to be Careful in Your Workplace

 Asbestos and Industrial Diseases: Making a Claim »